antw/quinn/README.md

     $('.slider').quinn({ value: [25, 75] });

+Quinn isn't limited to two values; add as many as you want, but with the default renderer using more than two values will disable the blue "delta" bar.

+    $('.slider').quinn({ value: [15, 30, 70, 85] });

 ### Effects `effects: bool` `effectSpeed: number` {#effects}

 Some Quinn actions make use of jQuery effects.
 For example, clicking on